fcchou/HelixMC/doc/source/tutorial.rst

     $ git clone https://github.com/fcchou/HelixMC.git

-Or you can go to https://github.com/fcchou/HelixMC/ and download to source code by clicking the "ZIP" button on upper-left.
+Or you can go to https://github.com/fcchou/HelixMC/ and download the source code by clicking the "ZIP" button on upper-left.

 After this, add your HelixMC folder into the system's ``$PATH`` and ``$PYTHONPATH``.
 In bash this can be done by adding the following lines to your